China Might Cause A ‘Dangerous’ Split In The Internet, FCC Chief Warns

 “You don’t need to look hard to find evidence that the Chinese government is willing and able to use its growing influence in global commerce to advance its own interest,” he told his audience.

-Pai added that he worries that “that the end result [of China’s technological advances] is essentially to create two different internets.”
+Pai added that he worries “that the end result [of China’s technological advances] is essentially to create two different internets.”

 “That will be something that’s unfortunate for consumers and something that’s potentially dangerous in the long run,” Pai added.